 There are three main factors to achieving financial independence; earn, save, and invest.

 Embracing frugality and consistently putting money into a retirement account are things that most people can start doing immediately.
 Increasing the amount of money you earn usually takes some deliberate planning to achieve.
 I’m not recommending you start job hopping, at least not without purpose.

-Career paths are almost never vertical like a ladder; it’s better to think of it like a jungle gym.
+Career paths are almost never vertical like a ladder; it’s better to think of it as a jungle gym whether you have a telecommuting job or work in an office environment.
 Sometimes you climb up a cargo net, then swing across the monkey bars, go down a slide, and then navigate a climbing wall.
 When you look backwards you can tell people a story about how you intentionally went about building skills, gaining experiences, and positioning yourself to increase your value.
 Hopefully part of that story is how you navigated your way into an industry or company that had the means to pay you more.

 Authors Bio: Rich Incog